 The device uses the IP address of the interface the device uses to forward data to the remote endpoint.

-- ▶ Valid IPv4 address and netmask in CIDR notation - hostname
+- Valid IPv4 address and netmask in CIDR notation - hostname Alphanumeric ASCII character string with 1..128 characters

 Remote endpoint

 Specifies the hostname or IP address of the remote IPsec VPN tunnel endpoint.